By: Mickey Huff and Peter Phillips

 Not only do daily newspapers fail to cover the inconvenient truths presented by their own wire service, as illustrated in the aforementioned AP example, but the wire service itself is filled with internal bias.
 AP is a non-profit cooperative news wire service.
 The AP, with 3,700 employees, has 242 bureaus worldwide that deliver news reports twenty-four hours a day, seven days a week to 121 countries in five languages including English, German, Dutch, French, and Spanish.
 In the US alone, AP reaches 1,700 daily, weekly, non-English, college newspapers, and 5,000 radio and television stations.
 AP reaches over a billion people every day via print, radio, or television.

 The same could be said of AP’s reporting of children’s deaths.
 Nine reports of Israeli children’s deaths were reported in AP headlines and leading paragraphs in 2004, while eight actually occurred.
 The AP reported only twenty-seven Palestinian children deaths when 179 children actually died.
 While there were twenty-two times more Palestinian children’s deaths than Israeli children’s deaths, the AP reported 113 percent of Israeli children’s deaths and fifteen percent of Palestinian children’s deaths.
-In fact, the actual deaths ratios for the three week bombings of Gaza January 2009 were over a hundred Palestinians killed per single Israel death.
+In fact, the actual death ratios for the three-week bombings of Gaza in January 2009 were over a hundred Palestinians killed per single Israel death.

 Looking to Haiti for yet another example, on February 29, 2004, AP widely reported that Haitian rebels ousted President Aristide and that the United States provided an escort to take him out of the country to a safe asylum.
 Within 24 hours an entirely different story emerged through independent radio.
 Instead of the US being the supportive facilitator of Aristide’s safety, Pacifica Radio News reported that Aristide was actually kidnapped by US forces.